ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

 an unsolvable constraint.
 The point of the instance consistency check is merely to reject such nonsense earlier.

+TODO: actually we might want SICC, see below.

 TODO: Sam observes that the following should perhaps be rejected too:
 ```hs
 class D a b c | a ~> b